CorrelAid/hugo-website/content/en/nonprofits/_index.md

     icon="fa-rocket"
 >}}
 We onboard the team to all the tooling that we use for communication and collaboration.
 At the same time, our project coordiantors, the project lead and you plan the kickoff workshop where you and the team can meet, get to know each other and more clearly define goals, modes of collaboration and content of the project.
-If possible, this workshop takes place at your office or in the city you're mainly operating over the course of a weekend.
-If this is not possible, the kickoff is a remote online event (~2-3 hours).
+If possible, this workshop takes place at your office or in the city you're mainly operating in over the course of a weekend.
+If this is not possible, the kickoff takes place as a remote online event (~2-3 hours).
 {{< /process >}}

 {{< process